-Plan Document Policy Number Policy MHAS 2.4 Support and promote programs that provide financial assistance for seniors and low-income homeowners to remain in their homes MHAS 2.7 Research and market low-cost loans to property owners for maintenance, weatherization, and seismic upgrades MHAS 2.7.1 Support and promote rehab loans for multifamily buildings MHAS 2.7.2 Partner with agencies to provide low-income renters with emergency housing grants; leverage any existing programs at the county, regional, or state level MHAS 2.7.3 Develop and market a financial resource guide for tenants and property owners MHAS 2.7.4 Consider developing a renter emergency fund.
-For households without a financial cushion, unexpected expenses can be the difference between staying in their homes or missing rent payments or sacrificing other important things, like childcare, food, and medicine Comp Plan 7.2.7 Support the use of tiny homes as an affordable housing type, while addressing adequate maintenance of these and other housing types through the City's code enforcement program.
+Plan Document Policy Number Policy MHAS 2.4 Support and promote programs that provide financial assistance for seniors and low- income homeowners to remain in their homes.
+MHAS 2.7 Research and market low-cost loans to property owners for maintenance, weatherization, and seismic upgrades.
+MHAS 2.7.1 Support and promote rehab loans for multifamily buildings.
+MHAS 2.7.2 Partner with agencies to provide low-income renters with emergency housing gran leverage any existing programs at the county, regional, or state level.
+Partner with agencies to provide low-income renters with emergency housing grants; leverage any existing programs at the county, regional, or state level.
+MHAS 2.7.3 Develop and market a financial resource guide for tenants and property owners.
+MHAS 274 cushion, unexpected expenses can be the difference between staying in their ho Consider developing a renter emergency fund.
+For households without a financial cushion, unexpected expenses can be the difference between staying in their homes or missing rent payments or sacrificing other important things, like childcare, food, and medicine.
+Support the use of tiny homes as an affordable housing type, while addressing adequate maintenance of these and other housing types through the City's code enforcement program.